dfighter1312/ml_pipeline_weather_forecast/README.md

 - Use at least one model in: MLP, LSTM, Linear Regression.
 - Things should be cover: Extract data, transform to a suitable format, use a simple algorithm to predict.

+Tour guide for this repository:
-Please read `weather-forecast_explained-note.ipynb` to know how `weather-forecast_pipeline.ipynb` is constructed.
+- Please read `weather-forecast_explained-note.ipynb` to know how `weather-forecast_pipeline.ipynb` is constructed.
+- The `.csv` file with `pred` at the beginning of the filename is the predicted result from different models.